dafer45/TBTK/doc/Tutorials.md

 ```

 # Default application folder structure {#DefaultApplicationFolderStructure}
-When creating an application project using TBTKCreateApplication, a number of files and folders are created.
+When creating an application using TBTKCreateApplication, a number of files and folders are created.
 The purpose of the folders are
 | Folder name | Description                                |
 |-------------|--------------------------------------------|